He continued to struggle, throwing 59 pitches in the first three innings and allowing five runs before leaving the game.

 "I just didn't get the ball down," Simontacchi said.
 "I need to execute my pitches a lot better.
 Before I found anything, I was out of the game."

 The bottom of the first wasn't any better.
 Cubs starter Ted Lilly walked the first two batters, and Nook Logan stole a base to create runners on the corners with no outs.
-Ryan Zimmerman and Dmitri Young both struck out, and Austin Kearns grounded out to end the inning.
+Ryan Zimmerman and Dmitri Young both struck out, and Austin Kearns grounded out to end

 "You want to capitalize, but he made some good pitches," Zimmerman said.
 "He was getting ahead, and once he's ahead, he can use all his pitches."